 Secrets to Building an Effective/Efficient Improvement Team

-Many companies already have what they think is an improvement team.
-They have:
+Many companies already have at least one improvement team.
+They might have:

 - A Six Sigma Program